“How much liquid can you put in checked luggage?” The answer is really pretty simple: it depends.

 - All containers must fit into a 1-quart clear, resealable bag, with a limit of one bag per passenger.

-These guidelines are from where the rule takes its name, which helps make it an easy rule to remember:
+These guidelines are from where the rule takes its name, which helps make the 3-1-1 rule easy to remember:

 - 3.4 ounces